 To write a great cover letter, shift some focus towards the employer and frame your professional experience with what the company needs.
 Here is one example of how to keep the audience in mind.

-For example: “My professional philosophy focuses on helping clients, being an expert listener and finding solutions for teams and for customers.
+- “My professional philosophy focuses on helping clients, being an expert listener and finding solutions for teams and for customers.
 My personable, solutions-focused approach makes me a great team player and would make me a strong asset for ABC Sales Company.”

 “Thank you for considering my application.
 I look forward to hearing from you soon.”